Programme Code

 Project I: Developing a Chatbot for Professionals

-In this project, students will work in groups to develop a functional chatbot tailored for a specific professional field such as healthcare, law, education, finance, or customer service.
-The goal is to create a chatbot that understands and responds effectively to industry-specific inquiries, thereby enhancing efficiency and user experience within that field.
+In this project, students will be working in groups to develop a professional chatbot tailored for a specific organizational context such as healthcare, law, education, finance, domestic and/or customer service.
+This project will include data model inferencing, building professional chatbot, and importing existing python modules for problem-solving.
+The goal is to create a professional chatbot that understands and responds effectively to organisation-specific inquiries, thereby enhancing efficiency and user experience within that context.
+The course will touch on advanced chat flows, such as multi-agent flows.
+It also will introduce the Agile development approach for planning the use of AI systems in complex organisation settings.
+The course will use Scrum as an example to illustrate project development.

 Project II: Deploying Personal LLMs / ELMs